 Results

 A total of 135 subjects were assessed between December 2011 and December 2012.
 Median time to follow up was 5.3 years (IQR 5.1-5.4).
 15 subjects were confirmed dead.
-(Total follow-up 150 subjects: 53% of the original 281 subject cohort) (Figure B in S1 File).
+(Total follow-up 150 subjects: 53% of the original 281 subject cohort) (S2 Fig).
 Baseline characteristics of 281 subjects included in the 2007 study categorised by follow-up are shown in Table 1.
 Compared to subjects who were traced and assessed in 2012, subjects who were not seen in 2012 demonstrated higher median age and systolic BP and a higher prevalence of STDR (based on univariate statistical tests with no adjustment for multiple comparisons).
 Subjects not seen in 2012 demonstrated worse baseline visual acuity scores in the better eye (data not shown; p= 0.0001, Χ2 test for trend).
 Table 2 shows demographic, clinical and biochemical measurements for subjects included in the 2007 study and seen again in 2012 categorised by grade of retinopathy at baseline.

 Of the 135 subjects seen in the 2007 study and subsequently traced and assessed in 2012,